On Resilient Graph Spanners: On -resilient spanners

-Theorem~\ref{th:shvalpreserving} allows us to compute $\sigma$-resilient versions of several categories of spanners, including multiplicative $(2k-1)$-spanners and $(k, k-1)$-spanners for $k \geq 2$, $(1,2)$-spanners and $(1,6)$-spanners.
-Since the time required to compute all those underlying spanners is $o(mn)$, in all those cases the time required to build a $\sigma$-resilient spanner is $O(mn)$.
+\commento{ Since\nota{questa frase si riferisce all'algo, spostare nella relativa subsection} the time required to compute all those underlying spanners is $O(mn)$, in all those cases the time required to build a $\sigma$-resilient spanner is $O(mn)$.
 Theorem~\ref{th:shvalpreserving} can also be applied to build $\sigma$-resilient $f$-spanners, where $f$ is a general \emph{distortion} function as defined in~\cite{PettieSchema}, provided that $\sigma \geq f(1)$.
-Furthermore, if we wish to compute a $\sigma$-resilient $(\alpha, \beta)$-spanner with $\sigma < \alpha+\beta$, the same algorithm can still be applied starting from a $\sigma$-spanner instead of an $(\alpha, \beta)$-spanner, yielding the same bounds given in Theorem~\ref{th:shvalpreserving}.
+Furthermore, if we wish to compute a $\sigma$-resilient $t$-spanner with $\sigma < t$, the same algorithm can still be applied starting from a $\sigma$-spanner instead of an $t$-spanner, yielding the same bounds given in Theorem~\ref{th:shvalpreserving}. }